Reading List

 Sapiens Dr. Yuval Noah Harari Harari's overview of the history of the human race is comprehensive and contrarian.
 From claiming that money is the greatest fictional story humanity has ever told, to arguing that the invention of agriculture was a bad idea, to questioning what the exact definition of religion is, Harari will almost certainly challenge you.
 Reading this book gave me a broader outlook on life, and made me realize that I wasn't as open-minded as I thought I was.

-The Stand Stephen King This book challenges the assumption that it is possible for people to form separate societies that can to coexist peacefully.
+The Stand Stephen King This book challenges the assumption that it is possible for people to form separate societies that can coexist peacefully.
 This theme is packaged in a story that is sort of like a demented East of Eden: it has a large cast and biblical themes, and involves the battle between good and evil.
 However unlike East of Eden it takes place in post-apocalyptic America.
 I enjoyed this, but disclaimer I'm a big Stephen King fan so maybe I'm biased 🤷 The place where you made your stand never mattered.
 Only that you were there... and still on your feet.

 Stoner John Edwards Williams This story is a reminder that life is beautiful and should be cherished.
 It follows a farm boy, William Stoner, who becomes an English professor.
 To be blunt, most of his life sucks: his wife hates him, his boss has it out for him, and his daughter becomes an alcoholic.
 However, underneath all the apparent suffering are undertones of love: his love for his parents, the initial love he had for his wife, his everlasting love for his daughter, and the short-lived but genuine love affair he has with one of his students.
 The story ends in death, but it's really about life.